 A quarter mile from the South Entrance, the popular 176-site Watchman Campground puts nearly everything right at your fingertips ⎯ a shuttle stop to get around the park, the town of Springdale, a park visitor center, amphitheater for ranger programs and three trails.
 And it’s open year-round.

-For tent sites in loops C, D and F, the cost is $20 per night and includes fire rings, nearby flush toilets and access to drinking water.
+Tent sites in loops C, D and F include fire rings, nearby flush toilets and access to drinking water.
 To get further away from it all, there are 18 tent-only sites a short walk from the vehicle parking lot, which are popular with backpackers and cyclists.

-For RV camping, you’ll pay $30 per night and stay in loops A and B where there are electric hookups, nearby flush toilets, fire rings and drinking water available.
+For RV camping, you’ll stay in loops A and B where there are electric hookups, nearby flush toilets, fire rings and drinking water available.
 A dump station also is available on site.
 Generators are not allowed at this campground, so plan accordingly